-Form 2060 is used to provide an instrument for collecting and documenting essential information to establish the eligibility status of an applicant or person for the Texas Health and Human Services Commission (HHSC) Community Care for Aged and Disabled (CCAD) services.
+Form 2060 is used to collect and document essential information to establish the eligibility status of an applicant for Community Care Services Eligibility (CCSE).

 Form 2060 is used to:

-- determine the weekly hours of Personal Attendant Services (PAS) in CCAD or Client Managed Personal Attendant Services (CMPAS);
+- determine the weekly hours of Personal Attendant Services (PAS) in CCSE or Client Managed Personal Attendant Services (CMPAS);

-- determine if the person meets the eligibility requirement for having an unmet need for CCAD services;
+- determine if the person meets the eligibility requirement for having an unmet need for CCSE services;

-- determine if the person meets the eligibility requirement score for the CCAD service requested;
+- determine if the person meets the eligibility requirement score for the CCSE service requested;

 - provide an instrument for assessing the person's needs, functional impairments and ability to perform activities of daily living;

-- document the basis for establishing a priority status for CCAD PAS that includes Primary Home Care (PHC), Community Attendant Services (CAS) and Family Care (FC); and
+- document the basis for establishing a priority status for CCSE PAS that includes Primary Home Care (PHC), Community Attendant Services (CAS) and Family Care (FC); and

 - document information on service planning issues for PHC, CAS, CMPAS and FC people.

 Form 2060 must be completed in its entirety.
 Each task must be given an impairment score and be coded in the service arrangement column.
 The Task/Hour guide must be completed for each purchased task and each purchased task must have subtasks marked in Part C. CCSE staff use pages 1 and 2 of the form for entry into the Service Authorization System Online Wizard (SASOW) only.